Poisson clumping: Etymology

 Poisson clumping is named for 19th-century French mathematician Siméon Denis Poisson, known for his work on definite integrals, electromagnetic theory, and probability theory, and after whom the Poisson distribution is also named.

 History

 The Poisson process provides a description of random independent events occurring with uniform probability through time and/or space.
 The expected number λ of events in a time interval or area of a given measure is proportional to that measure.
 The distribution of the number of events follows a Poisson distribution entirely determined by the parameter λ.
 If λ is small, events are rare, but may nevertheless occur in clumps—referred to as Poisson clumps or bursts—purely by chance.
 In many cases there is no other cause behind such indefinite groupings besides the nature of randomness following this distribution.
-However, obviously not all clumping in nature can be explained by this property — for example earthquakes, because of local seismic activity that causes groups of local aftershocks, in this case Weibull distribution is proposed.
+However, obviously not all clumping in nature can be explained by this property.
+For example, earthquakes tend of to occur in the same area because of local seismic activity that causes groups of local aftershocks; this case, may represent a Weibull distribution instead.